alexlafroscia/ember-emotion/README.md

 ## Usage

-There are two ways to use `emotion` in Ember:
+There are a few ways to use `emotion` in Ember:

 ### Pod Styles